-We develop a new and uniform approach to the three families of twisted simple groups of Lie type discovered by Suzuki and Ree, without using Lie algebras.
+We develop a new and uniform approach to the three families of simple groups of Lie type discovered by Suzuki and Ree, without using Lie algebras.
 A novel type of algebraic structure is defined, whose automorphism groups are the groups in question.
 This leads to elementary proofs of the group orders and simplicity, as well as much information on subgroup structure and geometry.

-1. Introduction
+1 Introduction

 Around 1960 the last three infinite families of finite simple groups were discovered.
 These were the Suzuki groups, and two families of Ree groups.
-Suzuki [15] constructed his groups as groups of 4×4 matrices, over a field of characteristic 2 and odd degree.
-Ree's approach [13, 14] was more abstract, and he constructed his groups as centralizers of certain outer automorphisms in Chevalley groups of type G_2 (in characteristic 3) and F_4 (in characteristic 2).
+Suzuki [12] constructed his groups as groups of 4×4 matrices, over a field of characteristic 2 and odd degree.
+Ree's approach [10, 11] was more abstract, and he constructed his groups as centralizers of certain outer automorphisms in Chevalley groups of type G_2 (in characteristic 3) and F_4 (in characteristic 2).
 The latter approach also yields the Suzuki groups when applied to Chevalley groups of type B_2 .
-It also generalizes to perfect infinite fields with a so-called Tits automorphism, that is, one which squares to the Frobenius automorphism $x \mapsto x^p$, where p is the characteristic.
-Nevertheless, the machinery behind these constructions is formidable, as it involves first constructing the Lie algebras, then the Chevalley groups as groups of automorphisms of the algebras, and using much detailed structural information in order to construct the automorphisms of the groups, and the centralizers of the automorphisms.
-This 'standard approach' is well exposed in Carter's book [2], though not, unfortunately, in complete detail.
+It also generalizes to infinite fields with a so-called Tits endomorphism, that is, one which squares to the Frobenius endomorphism $x \mapsto x^p$, where p is the characteristic.
+Nevertheless, the machinery behind these constructions is formidable, as it involves first constructing the Lie algebras, then the Chevalley groups as groups of automorphisms of the algebras, and using much detailed structural information in order to construct the automorphisms and their centralizers.
+This 'standard approach' is well exposed in Carter's book [2].

-Tits [17, 18] made some simplifications to the constructions by interpreting all these groups as groups of automorphisms of certain geometries.
+Tits made some simplifications to the constructions by interpreting all these groups as groups of automorphisms of certain geometries.
 In the case of the Suzuki groups, the resulting 'ovoid' of $q^2 + 1$ points (where q is the order of the underlying field) was already implicit in Suzuki's work, and the group acts 2-transitively on the points of the ovoid.
 In the G_2 case, the so-called Ree-Tits unital has $q^3 + 1$ points, on which again the group acts doubly-transitively.
-In the F_4 case, the result is a 'generalized octagon', which contains $(q + 1)(q^3 + 1)(q^6 + 1)$ points and $(q^2 + 1)(q^3 + 1)(q^6 + 1)$ lines.
+In the F_4 case, the result is a so-called 'generalized octagon', containing $(q+1)(q^3 +$ $1)(q^6 + 1)$ points and $(q^2 + 1)(q^3 + 1)(q^6 + 1)$ lines.
 Each line contains q + 1 points, and each point lies on $q^2 + 1$ lines.
-Nevertheless, the geometries could not really be constructed without at least some motivation from the Suzuki-Ree constructions, and the calculations required were still formidable, and consequently not published in full.
+Nevertheless, the geometries could not really be constructed without at least some motivation from the Suzuki-Ree constructions, and the calculations required were still formidable.